Your Host and Tour Guide:

 BASICS

-1 - is your cement floor suitable for epoxy (water issues,
+1 - is your cement floor (garage) suitable for epoxy paint

 2 - water based floor epoxy (thin, more fool proof, cheaper, maintains most of the cements anti-slip texture) or

-thicker solvent free floor epoxy (hids many flaws, thick and glossy)?
+thicker solvent free floor epoxy (hides many flaws, thick and glossy)?
 Both are functional but the solvent free

 3 - prime or not to prime???
-Prime with either the waterbased floor epoxy or solvent thinned epoxy (can be the
+Prime with either the water based floor epoxy paint or solvent thinned epoxy (can be

 concrete is dusty and 'weak', concrete is really polished smooth (not much surface profile).
 LOTS MORE ABOUT PRIMERS.

-IMPORTANT: Tire Pickup/Lift is almost never a coating issue
+IMPORTANT: Tire Pickup/Lift on garage floors is almost never

-but a surface prep issue (if you don't get the surface correctly prepared the coatings will not stick well).
-Sometimes
+a coating issue but a surface prep issue (if you don't get the surface correctly prepared the coatings will not

 If you sometimes see tiny crystals or white powder on your floor, this is moisture migrating through the concrete,